Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Virasoro quantum geometry

 \subsection{Virasoro group theory}

 We begin by reviewing conformal transformations in any 1+1D CFT.
 The presentation starts from the \i{group} of conformal transformations and introduces their \i{algebra} as a second step.\footnote{Due to its infinite dimension, representations of the Virasoro group should strictly speaking be built the other way around: starting from the algebra and integrating to the group \cite{GoodmanWallach:1984, GoodmanWallach:1985}.
-We deliberately deviate from this, since our presentation allows one to directly generalize the approach to any quantum system with a (finite-dimensional) continuous symmetry group, where properties such as existence are less of an issue.} Select formulas are summarized in Appendix~\ref{App:CFT_dictionary}.
+We deliberately deviate from this, since our presentation generalizes directly to any quantum system with a (finite-dimensional) continuous symmetry group.} Select formulas are summarized in Appendix~\ref{App:CFTdict}.